stephhazlitt/ruhu-ebird-observations/R/ruhu-ebird-observations.md

-Where are the Rufus Hummingbirds?
+Where aRe the Rufus Hummingbirds?
 =================================

 <img src = "../images/vnhs_ruhu_tweet.png" width = "500"></img>